jchultarsky101/pcli/README.md

 Adding "--pretty" in this case will add header row to the CSV output containing the column names.

-## Listing Models
+## Listing models

-To obtain a list of models currently present in your tenant environment, use the "models" sub-command.
+To obtain a list of models currently present in your tenant environment, use the **models** sub-command.
-Please, note that there is also "model" (singular) command, which is used for querying a single model.
+Please, note that there is also **model** (singular) command, which is used for querying a single model.

 Example: